jovanjenjic/react-lightweight-calendar/README.md

 - `currentDate` _(REQUIRED, DEFAULT: now)_: The current date displayed on the calendar in the format 'YYYY-MM-DD'.

 - `setCurrentDate`: A callback function that is called when the current date is changed.
 It receives the new date as a parameter.
-If not sent, the **navigation** will not be visible
+If not sent, the **navigation** will not be visible.
+(In that case, you need to create your own navigation where only the _currentDate_ will be passed to the calendar)

 - `activeTimeDateField` _(required)_: The field based on which the events will be positioned on the calendar.
 It can be any time date field from the `data` array.
 It can also be an interval separated by a '-'. (`startTime`, `endTime`, `createdAt`, `updatedAt`, `startTime-endTime`, `createdAt-updated`...)